RocketDerp/April14_2025/Art/ScreenPlay/Choice_Violence/Males_Socialized_Parenting_Choice.md

 ## Defending / conserving WHAT?

 What exactly are men defending and conserving?
-Love and compassion and [consent (Rush Limbaugh)](https://www.mediamatters.org/rush-limbaugh/limbaugh-left-sends-out-rape-police-whenever-theres-sex-no-consent-also-known-rape) are downlplayed in favor of power to just get yes-women.
-And this toxic leadership wrecksthe Tower of Babel history and conflicts to bridge the gap of teaching / education / understanding between men / women / everyone!
+Love and compassion and [consent (Rush Limbaugh)](https://www.mediamatters.org/rush-limbaugh/limbaugh-left-sends-out-rape-police-whenever-theres-sex-no-consent-also-known-rape) are downlplayed in favor of power to cultivate / get yes-women.
+And this toxic leadership wrecks the Tower of Babel history (self-awareness of language communications troubles) and conflicts to bridge the gap of teaching / education / understanding between men / women / everyone!

 https://youtu.be/VNLdyWPAz18?t=2018

+Is this why autistics are hated so much?
+"Uppity" like racial?
+Uppity women and autistic people who stand up to the systems of leveraging misunderstandings and shallowness?